stanfordjournalism/stanford-progj-2021/docs/tech_setup.md

 * Download and [install VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Download the [data journalism virtual machine](https://www.dropbox.com/s/c5gfwrm3ofmejk5/stanford-dj-vm.ova?dl=0)
 * Follow the instructions in [this video](https://youtu.be/p2Ngy7smS78)
+* Inside the Ubuntu VM:
+  * Open the Terminal Emulator by double-clicking
+  * Type `python setup/configure_system.py` in the shell and hit `return`/`enter`
+  * Answer the questions when prompted

-> Once you've done the above, you can skip all of the additional installation steps described below in this Technical Setup.
+> You're done!
+You can skip all remaining steps below.

 ### VSCode and Windows Subsystem for Linux